Greenodd: History

-Greenodd today

-Until the 1980s Greenodd was on the A590 trunk road from Barrow to Levens Bridge.
-Traffic volumes were a major problem for the small village.
-These problems were alleviated by the building of a bypass to take the traffic over a new bridge across the River Crake.
-The village is now effectively a cul-de-sac.
-Greenodd railway station was served by the Lakeside branch of the Furness Railway from 1869 until its closure in 1965.
-Today there is no trace of the railway, the station having been demolished to make way for a dual-carriageway road.
-Greenodd is now also on the W2W Cycle Route between Walney and Wearmouth.

 In 2008, Greenodd was involved in a battle to save its post office.
 The government announced in late 2006 that it would shutting 2,500 post offices nationwide, citing the rising losses and fewer number of people using them as the primary reasons.
 The inhabitants of Greenodd protested at the move, and even gained the support of the MP from the neighbouring constituency of Westmorland and Lonsdale, Tim Farron.
 Farron put his name to a petition which gained 6,800 signatures, but it was to no avail.